 10 Essential Tools for Remote Teams

-Float is the first fully remote company that I’ve worked for, and I found working remotely to be quite an adjustment when I joined the team in early 2019.
-On the practical side, I quickly learned just how much impact your digital operations have on company culture and work productivity, especially when your digital systems are pretty much your “virtual office”.
+Float is the first (and only) fully remote company that I’ve worked for, and I found working remotely to be quite an adjustment when I joined the team in early 2019.
+On the practical side, I quickly learned just how much impact your digital operations have on company culture and work productivity, especially when your digital systems are pretty much your “virtual office.”
 Personally, I took a keen interest in the creative challenge of finding non-traditional ways to connect with colleagues, boost morale, and create an energetic and inclusive team culture.
 I also love to hear about nifty software tools that help us work a little smarter or make our days a little brighter.

 Juggling variable work hours, public holidays, and time off can be tricky for remote teams, especially when trying to coordinate multiple time zones across calendars.
 We use Float to give us one shared view of everyone’s schedule and availability—with any and all changes saved in real time!